These guided meditation scripts are designed to be used either by people leading a meditation class or individually.

 15 min read

-Dealing with stress and anxiety is often a heavily overlooked health issue, yet nevertheless one that can be very serious.
-Exposure to prolonged stress can lead to depression as well as a hoard of physical symptoms of illness, which is why it is important to deal both with stress and with anxiety early on.
+Dealing with stress is often a heavily overlooked health issue, yet nevertheless one that can be very serious.
+Exposure to prolonged stress can lead to to feeling down and stressed.

 These guided meditation scripts are designed to be used either by people leading a meditation class or individually.
 You can record yourself reading one of the following scripts and then have that recording guide you through the process.